 - Arch-Enemy: Rarely, since he barely has any contempt for his enemies, unless your name is Freeza (who killed Krillin), and that monster Pilaf.

 - Asexuality: Goku's primary interests are fighting and eating.
 He did manage to conceive Gohan and later Goten with Chi-Chi, but both times she was the instigator.
-He admits in Episode 56 that he does enjoy sex, but she is very much the active party in their relationship.
+Ultimately averted when he admits in Episode 56 that he does enjoy sex, but Chi-Chi is very much the instigator in their relationship.

 - Attention Deficit...
 Ooh, Shiny!: He is easily bored by long conversations.
 He usually cuts the speaker off before doing something else.Goku: Bored now.